 16.7 Merged Document.
 This Agreement and the exhibits hereto constitute the entire agreement between the Parties relating to the subject matter contemplated by this Agreement.
 There are no prior to contemporaneous agreements or representations (whether oral or written) affecting the subject matter other than those herein expressed provided that Buyer’s right to terminate the Transaction Agreements, as that term is defined in the Asset Agreement, by exercising its right under that certain letter agreement between the Parties dated September 15, 2000 is not superseded by the Transaction Agreements.

-16.8 No amendment, modification or change to this Agreement herein shall be enforceable, except as specifically provided for in this Agreement, unless reduced to writing and executed by both Parties.
+16.8 Amendments.
+No amendment, modification or change to this Agreement herein shall be enforceable, except as specifically provided for in this Agreement, unless reduced to writing and executed by both Parties.

 16.9 Exclusion of Third Party Rights.
 The provisions of this Agreement shall not impart rights enforceable by any person, firm or organization not a Party or not bound as a party, or not a permitted successor or assignee of a Party bound to this Agreement.